borekl/cvs-logwatcher/README.md

 Define list of options that should be used for the target.
 Following options are supported:

 * `normeol` this option will make the program to convert retrieved configurations to local end-of-line characters; this is recommended
-* `cisco-writenet` this option will make the program retrieve configuration from the device by issuing a SNMP set to `mib.writeNet` OID; this compels the device to initiate a TFTP upload

 **`validate`**
 This specifies list of regular expressions that each must match at least once per configuration file.
 This can be used to defend against failed downloads.
 Try to use something that is guaranteed to appear at the end of the configuration.
 For example Cisco IOS configuration always has `end` as the last line, Nokia 7750SR has final line that starts with `# Finished`, etc. This is highly recommended.